 • Must get Skylar to hospital, medicine didn’t work.

-• Must get to nearby aid station.
+• Must get to a nearby aid station.

 That the last act devolved into a preaching mess about faith wouldn’t have bothered me so much if the proceeding moments hadn’t been about as interesting as Jerry Falwell’s stool sample.

 Some religious viewers may find the message in this film uplifting, I myself just found it depressing and boring.
-If you want to watch a good “Rapture” movie check out Seth Rogen’s This is the End, which came out only a year later, and is a vastly more entertaining version of the “End of Days.”
+If you want to watch a good “Rapture” movie check out Seth Rogen’s This Is the End, which came out only a year later, and is a vastly more entertaining version of the “End of Days.”